powerhouse-inc/switchboard/README.md

 ## Development

-We use node and npm to develop this project.
+We use TypeScript, JavaScript and Node 18 (LTS) to develop this project.
 Commands:
 ```sh
 # Install all required dependencies
 npm i